Oracle Exadata Interview Questions

-Exadata is pre-configured combination of hardware and software which provides a platform to run the Oracle Database.
+Ans: Exadata is a pre-configured combination of hardware and software which provides a platform to run the Oracle Database.

-The flash cache is a hardware component configured in the exadata storage cell server which delivers high performance in read and write operations.
+- The flash cache is a hardware component configured in the Exadata storage cell server which delivers high performance in read and writes operations.

-Primary task of smart flash cache is to hold frequently accessed data in flash cache so next time if same data required than physical read can be avoided by reading the data from flash cache.
+- The primary task of smart flash cache is to hold frequently accessed data in the flash cache so next time if the same data required than physical read can be avoided by reading the data from the flash cache.

 - Query Low

 Q4) What is the purpose of the spine switch?

 Ans: A spine switch is used to connect or add more Exadata machine in the cluster

 - ASR is the tool to manage the Oracle hardware.
 The full form of ASR is the Auto Service Request.